hakanensari/structure/README.md

 Structure
 =========

-Structure is a better Struct.
+Structure is a Struct-like key/value container for modeling ephemeral data in Ruby.

-It works great when modeling ephemeral data fed in from an API.
+Structure typecasts, uses basic association idioms, and converts to and from JSON seamlessly.

     #_                                                                       d
     ##_                                                                     d#